Fredric Jameson: Background

 It is Jameson's contribution to a conception and analysis of postmodernism that has had the most impact in its breadth and reach.
 At the time of his death in 2024, it was generally recognized that he was the preeminent critic of postmodernism.
-Jameson's contention was that postmodernism is the cultural expression of our own current period of late capitalism.
+Jameson's contention was that postmodernism is the cultural expression of late capitalism.
 Postmodernism represents the form of an enormous cultural expansion into an economy of spectacle and style, rather than the production of goods.

 Jameson developed this form of analysis during a time when "an art-historical debate had wondered for several years whether our age had moved beyond modern art and on to 'postmodern' art".
 Jameson joined in on the debate in 1984 with his article titled "Postmodernism, or, the Cultural Logic of Late Capitalism" that was first published in the journal New Left Review.
 He later expanded the article into a book, which he published in 1991.